Pentecost (A)

 Homily

 My first assignment was an Italian parish in Toronto.
 Despite my family background, I did not speak Italian so I hired a tutor who got me up to speed enough to celebrate Mass.
-One of the things she emphasized were “interferenze” – words that seem to mean the same thing in English as in Italian because they look so much alike.
-For example, you might think a “fattoria” is a factory, but you would be wrong.
+One of the things she emphasized were “interferenze” – words that seem to mean the same thing in Italian as in English because they look so much alike.
+For example, you might think a “fattoria” is a factory, but you'd be wrong.
 It’s a farm.
-And while “fabbrica” looks like fabric, in fact it’s a factory while “stoffa” is fabric – not stuff which is “roba" — and that has nothing to do with something you wear called an "accappatoio!”
-So how would you like to translate the following sentence: “What kind of fabric is the bathrobe made of that they make at the factory near the farm?”
+And while “fabbrica” looks like fabric, in fact it’s a factory.
+"Stoffa” is fabric – not stuff which is “roba"!
+So how would you like to translate the following sentence: “What kind of fabric do they make at the factory near the farm?”

-What confusion language creates, even when it seems not so very different from your native tongue.
-But trying to get your point across when people speak an utterly foreign language is nigh impossible.
+Yes, language creates confusion, even when it seems to be not very different from your native tongue.
+And trying to get your point across when people speak an utterly foreign language is nigh impossible.
 I was asked once if I would like to start a mission for my community in South Korea – until I was told to forget about ever learning the language.

-Which is a word everyone understands.
-It’s pretty much the same in every language.
-It means confusion.
+Now there's a word everyone understands.
+It means pretty much the same thing in every language.
 And as long as Towers of Babel stand tall, we’ll never bridge the distance between people, no matter what their language or culture, nation or race, politics or religion, gender or sexual orientation might be.

 And what will it take to end the confusion?
 Only a new spirit, a Holy Spirit, can bridge the great divide.
 Only the Spirit of Pentecost, who comes in wind and fire: to blow down our towers and melt our frozen tongues.
 Only the Spirit of Pentecost can end our squabbling, our dissension, our pettiness, and make us turn toward one another.
 Only the Spirit of Pentecost can make us one body, whether Jews or Greeks, slaves or free persons (II).